 PSY-564 Asmt- The Luria-Nebraska Demonstration

-1 semester credits This lab is a demonstration of The Luria-Nebraska Examination.
+This lab is a demonstration of The Luria-Nebraska Examination.
 The demonstration will include administration, scoring, interpreting and reporting the findings of a complete battery.
-Delivery Method: In person Grading Default: Credit/No Credit Only psychologists performing psychological assessments in medical contexts, as well as guidelines for effective practice in these settings.
-Specific approaches to the assessment of several representative types of patients often seen by health psychologists will be considered.

 PSY-566 Asmt - Clinical Assessment in Health Psychology